Getting

 through 172—between Lexington and Third Avenues and hired architect Frank S.

-Dwight to design respectable middle-class homes.
+Dwight to design respectable middle-class homes on the site.

 Within

-the next decade the surrounding streets would see scores of speculative Italianate
+the next decade, the surrounding streets would see scores of speculative Italianate

-brownstones erected; all essentially cut from the same cloth.
+brownstones erected--all essentially cut from the same cloth.
 Dwight, however, stepped out of that

 box.
 Starting with the overall